godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-types/http-events.md

 - The event's first line comprises three key elements: the type of eventsource (e.g., `http`), the method (e.g., `put`), and the URL (`/mongo/user/{id}`).
 This format is defined by the eventsource plugin, and it is the only line that changes across all events.

-#### Accessing Event Properties in Workflows
+#### Accessing Event Properties in functions

-For an HTTP event, the headers, query, params and body data are captured in a standard format, and made available in the `inputs` object [for use in the workflows](/docs/microservices-framework/workflows/overview.md).
+For an HTTP event, the headers, query, params and body data are captured in a standard format, and made available in the `inputs` object [for use in the functions](/docs/microservices-framework/functions/overview.md).

 The inputs (event) object has following properties:
 If you have jwt authentication like strategy implemented, then